yb66/rack-fake_ip/README.md

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'rack-fake_ip'
+Go to the repository to either download it or use Bundler (or some such).

 And then execute:

-    $ bundle
+    $ bundle install --binstubs --path vendor

 Or install it yourself as: